basf/mlipx/docs/source/quickstart/python.rst

         path="mptraj_slice.xyz",
     )

-This will download the reference data to the project directory.
+This will download the reference data file ``mptraj_slice.xyz`` into your project directory.

 Defining Models
 ---------------

-Next, define the models to evaluate.
-Therefore add the following code to the ``main.py`` file:
+Define the MLIP models to evaluate by adding the following code to the ``main.py`` file:

 .. code-block:: python

     mace_mp = mlipx.GenericASECalculator(
         module="mace.calculators",